Here we will see the difference between N-type and P-type semiconductors. We also see the definition of p type and n type semiconductor. Let see,

 - Extrinsic semiconductor

-A semiconductor which is in extremely pure form is called intrinsic semiconductor.
+A semiconductor that is in extremely pure form is called an intrinsic semiconductor.

-When Trivent impurities are added in the semiconductor, P-type semiconductor formed.
+When Trivent impurities are added in the semiconductor, a P-type semiconductor formed.
 And When pentavalent impurities are added in semiconductor, N-type semiconductor formed.
-The main difference between these P-type and N-type semiconductor is in terms of added impurities.
+The main difference between these P-type and N-type semiconductors is in terms of added impurities.

 Difference between P-type and N-type semiconductor in Tabular Form